vuefront/vuefront/README.md

 - JAMstack

 ## Who can use VueFront?
-You or your clients have a site on an old-fashiond CMS.
-You want to try new technology, outrun your competition and just provide a better user experiance, but not ready to invest thousands of dollars.
+You or your clients with a site on an old-fashiond CMS.
+If you want to try new technology, outrun your competition and just provide a better user experiance, but not ready to invest thousands of dollars, VueFront is for you.

-Try VueFront:
 - It uses the latest tech stack.
 - It's free.
 - It's easy to setup, test and run.